17 Simple Healthy Eating Tips

 Additionally, I want you to know that healthy eating doesn’t have to be complicated.
 There will be a learning curve if you’re new to it but you can get there by taking things step by step and not being too hard on yourself.

 First, let me say that the best diet in the world is the one that you can maintain and enjoy for life.
 No one should have to feel miserable due to stress over food.
-Luckily, by eating whole foods, cooking meals at home and reducing the amount of processed foods in our diet we can eliminate some of that stress.
+Luckily, by eating whole foods, cooking meals at home and reducing the number of processed foods in our diet we can eliminate some of that stress.

 If you do need to lose weight, that will happen naturally when you make the switch to focussing on the nutritional density of the foods you consume, rather than the number of calories or fat in them.
 If you’re able to break free of bad habits and begin to focus on the nutritional quality of foods you should be able to live free from calorie counting and food guilt and just eat for nourishment, energy and enjoyment.